 (5) Study Procedures: Give a step-by-step description of the procedures to occur in the study place.
 The subject should be able to understand what is expected of them, when and how often the visits will take place, and the duration of each visit and study.
 Be thorough- describe what will occur when and for how long with each visit, etc.

 (6) Risks and Discomforts of the Study: There are two types of risks associated with research studies i) informational and ii) physical risk.
 Informational risk involves the possibility of a breach of confidentiality.
 This is not limited to only personal identifiers but also responses to sensitive questions.
 Physical risk also called “procedural risk” is more common in biomedical research studies or clinical trials.

-(7) Contacts: Indicate the contact information of the principal investigator (research coordinator, if applicable) and the Chairman of the Institutional Review Board (for UNTHSC, 817-735-0409).
+(7) Contacts: Indicate the contact information of the principal investigator (research coordinator, if applicable) and the Chairperson of the North Texas Regional Institutional Review Board (at 817-735-0409).

 (8) Benefits: Explain whether the study will have a direct or indirect benefit to the subject.
 If no direct benefit to a subject say so but also mention the value of doing this research.
 NOTE: Receiving compensation is NOT considered a benefit for the subject.